Castlepollard Mother & Baby Home: Comparisons with other Mother & Baby Homes

-The number of fatalities at Castlepollard is likely the lowest death toll of the three Sacred Heart Mother & Baby Home's in Ireland: 921 children died at Bessborough, and 1,024 at the Sean Ross Abbey in Roscrea.
-Tuam, the Home which brought the issue of infant mortality at the Homes to attention of the public was run by a separate organisation and recorded 796 child deaths, they were buried in a septic tank.
-Some state run homes, including Stranorlar Mother & Baby Home also saw more fatalities St Patrick's Mother and Baby Home, or 'Pelletstown' in Dublin may have had the highest death toll anywhere in Ireland with at least 3,512 deaths recorded by the official investigation.
+The number of fatalities at Castlepollard is likely the lowest death toll of the three Sacred Hearts-run Mother & Baby Home's in Ireland: 921 children died at Bessborough, and 1,024 at the Sean Ross Abbey in Roscrea.
+Tuam, the Home which brought the issue of infant mortality at the Homes to attention of the public was run by a separate organisation and recorded 796 child deaths, with burials taken place in a subterranean concrete structure described as a 'septic tank' but not ever used as such.
+Some state run homes, including Stranorlar County Mother & Baby Home also saw more fatalities St Patrick's Mother and Baby Home, or 'Pelletstown' in Dublin may have had the highest death toll anywhere in Ireland with at least 3,512 deaths recorded by the official investigation.

-No reburials have been undertaken at any Mother and Baby Home in Ireland.
+No reburials have been undertaken at any Mother and Baby Home in Ireland, as it is unlikely that infant remains persist or survive burial.

-Similar finds have occurred elsewhere in other Homes run by Catholic organisations elsewhere, including at Kamloops Indian Residential School in Canada, Smyllum Park, Lanarkshire. and St Josephs Orphanage, Vermont.
+Use of the Home Today

+The home is owned by the HSE having been transferred to state ownership.
+The 1938 Hospital building and 1760 Kinturk Manor House lie empty.
+A smaller building (additional to the 1938 Hospital Building) is operated by the HSE as a public medical centre.
+A gymnasium with therapeutic swimming pool is also on the campus.
+A number of bungalows continue to be used as residences for people with disabilities as operated by the HSE.
+A walled garden and an enclosed farmyard with period buildings also lie empty and in a state of decay.
+A craftwork building is currently not used.